 Atmospheric scientist Richard S. Lindzen has an article questioning how much we know about the net effects of global warming.
 The two most interesting quotes from his article:

-There is no compelling evidence that the warming trend we've seen will amount to anything close to catastrophe.
+There is no compelling evidence that the warming trend we've seen will amount to anything close to catastrophe.and

 The second statement almost means that marginal costs are downward sloping.
 The marginal effects of increased temperature may still be increasing, but if this is true, then at some CO2 concentration we should not try to limit CO2 emissions any more.